Stein's method, smoothing and functional approximation: Introduction

 The main use for the bound given in Theorem~\ref{thm:smoothg} is to obtain explicit bounds on the error in approximating probabilities and expectations of functionals involving the process~$X$ by the corresponding values for the process~$Z$.
-These follow from \Ref{the_bdd} and~\Ref{des_bdd} by optimizing the choice of $\eps, \delta, \gamma, \theta$.
-In the case of a sequence of processes indexed by~$n$, rates of convergence can be deduced, as illustrated in Example~\ref{ex:rate} below.
+These follow from \eqref{the_bdd} and~\eqref{des_bdd} by optimizing the choice of $\eps, \delta, \gamma, \theta$.
+In the case of a sequence of processes indexed by~$n$, rates of convergence can be deduced, as illustrated in Examples~\ref{ex:rate} and~\ref{DK21} below.
 The following lemma provides a useful bound for probabilities of the form $\IP(\norm{Y_\eps - Y} \ge \th)$.
 It is a quantitative version of the classical condition of \cite{Chentsov1956}.